 Healing after a facelift is a gradual process, but taking the right steps can significantly affect how quickly and comfortably you recover.

-Find out how to prolong your facelift results in this blog post.
+Find out how to prolong your facelift results in an earlier blog post.

 Schedule a Consultation

-If you’re considering a facelift, I invite you to call Foothills Facial Plastic Surgery at (520) 200-2218 or request a consultation .
+If you’re considering a facelift and want to understand how recovery could fit into your lifestyle, I invite you to call Foothills Facial Plastic Surgery at (520) 200-2218 or request a consultation online.
+During your visit, we’ll review your goals, surgical options, and what you can realistically expect during recovery.

 Leave a Reply